heightcalculator/Encryption/README.md

 # RSA Encryption
 RSA Encryption is an encryption method that uses different Public and Private keys where the key used to encrypt the message is different from the key used to decrypt the message.
-"RSA" stands for the last initials of Ron Rivest, Adi Shamir and Leonard Adleman, who are the people usually credited for the creation of RSA in 1977, however, a very similar encryption algorithm was initially developed by Clifford Cocks in 1973 for the British Signals Intelligence Agency, however was not declassified until 1997.
+"RSA" stands for the last initials of Ron Rivest, Adi Shamir and Leonard Adleman, who are the people usually credited for the creation of RSA in 1977, however, a very similar encryption algorithm was initially developed by Clifford Cocks in 1973 for the British Signals Intelligence Agency, but it was not declassified until 1997.

 Preview the RSA Encryption Here: [https://rsa.aarushmagic.com/preview](https://rsa.aarushmagic.com/preview)